 I have remarked on several occasions, most recently at BYU’s Education Week 2019, that Joseph Smith came to an early realization of the central place temples would hold in Church History.

-Certainly Moroni, his tutor in all things pertaining to the Restoration, taught him much about being a Prophet.
+Certainly the angel Moroni, his tutor in all things pertaining to the Restoration, taught him much about being a Prophet.
 Joseph Smith—History 1:54 states that he received from Moroni “instruction and intelligence about what the Lord was going to do and how, and in what manner, to conduct his Church and kingdom in the last days.”

 Later, as a budding prophet, he received the Aaronic Priesthood from John the Baptist in preparation for the sons of Levi offering one great and final sacrifice, presumably in a restored tabernacle of the wilderness.
 And from Peter, James and John he received the keys of the apostleship to the Melchizedek Priesthood and attendant thereto were understandings of temple worship.